 One of the main aims of the Medieval Londoners project is to develop pedagogical exercises for all class levels that draw upon Medieval Londoners resources and the database (MLD).
-Some of these projects will employ other digital platforms like Omeka or mapping software such as QGIS and Carto, but others will simply rely on the Resources section of the site or promote the use of MLD for a class project.
+Some of these projects might employ other digital platforms like Omeka or mapping software such as QGIS and Carto, but others will simply rely on the Resources section of the site or promote the use of MLD for a class project.

 We welcome contributions to this section of the site, including syllabi, lesson plans, paper assignments, and other materials for courses that focus at least in part on some aspect of medieval London (its archaeology, art and architecture, culture and book history, history, religion, and literature).
 Particularly welcome are descriptions of (and directions for) student projects involving material on the Medieval Londoners site.
 Please use the Contact Us form for questions and contributions.